On Balance Volume: Have We Hit Bottom?

 A stock that is in a strong uptrend should have a rising OBV line while a stock that is down-trending should have a falling OBV line.
 You can see this on the chart of the S&P 500 below.

-The S&P was moving higher in October and the rising OBV line matches the trend.
-By that same token, the S&P was falling in the first quarter of the year, and we see a falling OBV.
+The S&P was moving higher for most of 2021 and the rising OBV line matches the trend.
+By that same token, the S&P was falling most of last year, and we see a falling OBV.

 “Great,” I can imagine you saying, “if a stock is going up, I know it’s going up, and if it’s going down, I know it’s going down.
 What good does this do me?”